 Building Permit Request forms are to be filled out and turned in to Brookside Board of Directors or mailed to the address below.
 Please note the form requires a drawing of your plans along with a list of material you plan to use and the application has to be signed.
-If an application is for a New Construction (Building) a copy or permit number from the White County Permit must be included with your Brookside Permit Application.
-You do not have to have a Brookside Campground POA Permit to apply for a White County Building Permit but you have to have a permit for any work done over $200 outside your camper and on your lot area from Brookside Campground.
+If an application is for a New Construction (Building) a copy or permit number from the White County Permit included with your Brookside Permit Application.
+You have to have a Brookside permit for any work done/changes made/ over $200 outside your camper or if the work is required to be approved by the board when listed in the covenants.
 The lot owner is responsible for knowing where their property lines are located.
 All campers, buildings, etc are to be located 5 feet from the property line; to be less than 5 feet you must apply for a Variance Permit with White County.
-You will be required to have letters from the lot owner who's property joins yours when applying for a Variance.
 Brookside Campground will also request you have a surveyor survey the lot if any common/green space is involved in the Variance.
 If the Permit Application is for painting a color chart sample must be included or a drop of paint color on application.

 Brookside Campground POA Permit Applications can be mailed to Brookside Campgound Permit, P.O.
 Box 6029; Gainesville, GA 30504, given/mailed to a Board Member, emailed as an attachment to [email protected], or faxed 1-888-741-7608.
-If you have any questions please click on "Contact Us" located on the left side of this page and complete the form writing your question in the message block.
-Be sure to click Submit to send your question.
-Please plan and allow time for the Permit Request to be reviewed by Brookside Planning and Zoning and voted on by the Board of Directors.
-A notice will be sent to you with the decision of the Board of Directors.
+If you have any questions please Please plan and allow time for the Permit Request to be reviewed by Susan and voted on by the Board of Directors.
 Please have all information listed to save time on processing your permit application, drawings, material list, any photo's to help with processing the application.
 A Brookside Permit Application missing this information will be returned as incomplete.
 Please do not contact the Board without a Permit Application Form sent to them, this information is scanned and emailed to all Board of Directors to know what the request project you have submitted requesting a permit for.

 If you mail your Brookside Permit to the above address we will do our best to process and return quicker.
 If all information is included with the Permit Application, without the Board having to request additional information.
 We now have a way to scan and email all information to your Board Members for their review if mailed to the above address.